MongoDB (NASDAQ:MDB) Issues Q1 2023 Earnings Guidance

-A number of brokerages recently commented on MDB.
-Mizuho dropped their price target on shares of MongoDB from $400.00 to $325.00 and set a neutral rating on the stock in a research note on Wednesday.
-Zacks Investment Research cut shares of MongoDB from a hold rating to a sell rating in a research note on Thursday, February 3rd.
-The Goldman Sachs Group upped their price target on shares of MongoDB from $475.00 to $545.00 and gave the company a buy rating in a research note on Wednesday, December 8th.
-Credit Suisse Group lowered their target price on shares of MongoDB from $700.00 to $650.00 and set an outperform rating on the stock in a research note on Wednesday.
-Finally, Tigress Financial started coverage on shares of MongoDB in a research note on Friday, February 11th.
-They issued a buy rating and a $630.00 target price on the stock.
-One equities research analyst has rated the stock with a sell rating, three have issued a hold rating and fourteen have issued a buy rating to the company.
-Based on data from MarketBeat.com, MongoDB presently has a consensus rating of Buy and a consensus target price of $494.68.
+Several research firms recently commented on MDB.
+Barclays cut their target price on shares of MongoDB from $556.00 to $410.00 and set an overweight rating for the company in a research note on Wednesday, March 9th.
+Tigress Financial began coverage on shares of MongoDB in a research note on Friday, February 11th.
+They set a buy rating and a $630.00 target price for the company.
+Piper Sandler upped their price target on shares of MongoDB from $525.00 to $585.00 and gave the company an overweight rating in a research report on Tuesday, December 7th.
+Oppenheimer reduced their price target on shares of MongoDB from $510.00 to $410.00 in a research report on Wednesday, March 9th.
+Finally, Needham & Company LLC reduced their price target on shares of MongoDB from $626.00 to $362.00 and set a buy rating for the company in a research report on Wednesday, March 9th.
+One analyst has rated the stock with a sell rating, two have assigned a hold rating and fourteen have issued a buy rating to the company’s stock.
+According to data from MarketBeat, the company has a consensus rating of Buy and an average target price of $505.50.

-In related news, CEO Dev Ittycheria sold 35,000 shares of the business’s stock in a transaction that occurred on Friday, March 4th.
-The shares were sold at an average price of $309.78, for a total transaction of $10,842,300.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, CRO Cedric Pech sold 6,668 shares of the business’s stock in a transaction that occurred on Monday, December 13th.
-The shares were sold at an average price of $506.14, for a total transaction of $3,374,941.52.
+In other news, CEO Dev Ittycheria sold 11,646 shares of the business’s stock in a transaction on Monday, January 3rd.
+The shares were sold at an average price of $515.05, for a total value of $5,998,272.30.
+The sale was disclosed in a document filed with the SEC, which is accessible through this link.
+Also, Director Charles M. Hazard, Jr. sold 1,666 shares of the business’s stock in a transaction on Tuesday, March 1st.
+The stock was sold at an average price of $382.87, for a total transaction of $637,861.42.
 The disclosure for this sale can be found here.
-Insiders sold 195,530 shares of company stock valued at $83,089,639 over the last quarter.
-Company insiders own 7.40% of the company’s stock.
+In the last 90 days, insiders have sold 188,862 shares of company stock valued at $79,714,697.
+Corporate insiders own 7.40% of the company’s stock.

-A number of institutional investors have recently added to or reduced their stakes in MDB.
-NewEdge Advisors LLC bought a new position in shares of MongoDB in the fourth quarter worth about $372,000.
-Comerica Bank bought a new position in MongoDB during the 4th quarter worth about $381,000.
-The Manufacturers Life Insurance Company grew its holdings in MongoDB by 28.8% during the 4th quarter.
-The Manufacturers Life Insurance Company now owns 1,513 shares of the company’s stock worth $805,000 after acquiring an additional 338 shares in the last quarter.
-Advisors Asset Management Inc. grew its holdings in MongoDB by 16.5% during the 4th quarter.
-Advisors Asset Management Inc. now owns 1,636 shares of the company’s stock worth $866,000 after acquiring an additional 232 shares in the last quarter.
-Finally, Vident Investment Advisory LLC grew its holdings in MongoDB by 2.9% during the 4th quarter.
-Vident Investment Advisory LLC now owns 2,989 shares of the company’s stock worth $1,582,000 after acquiring an additional 85 shares in the last quarter.
-89.57% of the stock is currently owned by institutional investors.
+A number of hedge funds and other institutional investors have recently bought and sold shares of the business.
+NewEdge Advisors LLC acquired a new position in shares of MongoDB in the fourth quarter valued at $372,000.
+Comerica Bank acquired a new position in shares of MongoDB in the fourth quarter valued at $381,000.
+The Manufacturers Life Insurance Company increased its holdings in shares of MongoDB by 28.8% in the fourth quarter.
+The Manufacturers Life Insurance Company now owns 1,513 shares of the company’s stock valued at $805,000 after purchasing an additional 338 shares during the last quarter.
+Advisors Asset Management Inc. increased its holdings in shares of MongoDB by 16.5% in the fourth quarter.
+Advisors Asset Management Inc. now owns 1,636 shares of the company’s stock valued at $866,000 after purchasing an additional 232 shares during the last quarter.
+Finally, Vident Investment Advisory LLC increased its holdings in shares of MongoDB by 2.9% in the fourth quarter.
+Vident Investment Advisory LLC now owns 2,989 shares of the company’s stock valued at $1,582,000 after purchasing an additional 85 shares during the last quarter.
+89.57% of the stock is currently owned by hedge funds and other institutional investors.

 MongoDB, Inc engages in the development and provision of a general-purpose database platform.
 The firm’s products include MongoDB Enterprise Advanced, MongoDB Atlas and Community Server.
 It also offers professional services including consulting and training.
 The company was founded by Eliot Horowitz, Dwight A.